brickzero/yoast-acf-analysis/readme.txt

 Released January 22th, 2019

+Bugfixes:

+* Fixes a bug where textarea and non-headline text content would not be wrapped in paragraphs for the analysis.

 Enhancements:

- * Fixes a bug where attempting to get the ACF version, wouldn't always be reliable.
-This would lead the plugin to think that a newer version was installed than what was actually present.
+ * Introduces the 'yoast-acf-analysis/field_order' filter which allows for adjusting the ACF field order.
+This also adds the possibility to prepend field content to WordPress' post_content using a negative field order.

 = 2.1.0 =